 Lunch – Quiche and salad made by Rory and Lorelai

 Dinner – Booking at Tom’s Restaurant

 Breakfast – Cereal, fruit and yogurt made by Samantha and Carrie

 Lunch – Deli platters made by Meredith and Christina

 Get a few people to do a big shopping trip and split the bill.
-Make sure the food roster includes kitchen clean up as well.
-If anyone has any dietary requirements, make sure they have their food covered if you’re unable to cater for them.
-Although I don’t know too many female solopreneurs who eat gluten or dairy, so definitely ask the group first.
-You might discover that the majority of the group only eats quinoa blessed by unicorns, in which case cater for the majority.
+Make sure the food roster includes kitchen clean-up as well.
+If anyone has any dietary requirements, make sure they have their food covered if you’re unable to cater to them.
+You might even discover that the majority of the group only eats quinoa blessed by unicorns, in which case cater for the majority.

 4. Create a schedule

 A Masterminds session without a schedule can turn ugly quickly.
 And by ugly, I mean picture a room full of a dozen people who work alone and seldom get to hang out with other 3-dimensional people.
 It’s like locking twelve puppies in separate boxes for a week and then releasing them all at the same time.
-I mean it’s adorable, but it’s also complete chaos.
+It’s adorable, but it’s also complete chaos.

 Afternoon session – Welcome and intention setting